Robert S. Beightler

-Robert Sprague Beightler (March 21, 1892 – February 12, 1978) was an American military officer and Ohio political insider, engineer, and business owner.
+Robert Sprague Beightler (March 21, 1892 – February 12, 1978) was a United States Army two-star general and Ohio political insider, engineer, and business owner.
 In the military, he reached the rank of major general, and served as military governor of Okinawa, War Department General Staff, and as commander of the 37th Infantry Division, one of only two National Guard generals to lead their troops through training and into battle during World War II.
 In political activities in Ohio, he served as head of the Ohio State Highway Department, president of the Army Personnel Board, executive director and board member of the Ohio Turnpike Commission.

 Beightler was the only World War II National Guard general to have commanded his division for the length of the war.
 In addition to being one of only eleven generals who commanded their divisions for the entire war and the longest-serving of these eleven, Beightler was appointed to the Regular Army in 1946 as one of only two National Guard major generals to receive such an appointment at that time.

 Early life

 Beightler was born on March 21, 1892, in Marysville, Ohio, of German-British-French descent.
 He was the son of William P. Beightler, an elected local surveyor, city and state engineer.
 His father was also the president of the Perfect Cigar Company.
 His mother was Joana Sprague, daughter of Franklin B. Sprague and a cousin of Cdre.
 Oliver Hazard Perry, Gov. William Sprague IV, and U.S. Senator William Sprague III.

 Beightler's paternal ancestors came from Germany, having immigrated to and settled in Berks County, Pennsylvania in the 18th century.
 In the early 19th century, those ancestors were some of the first pioneers of the western United States, first settling in eastern Ohio, and eventually in Marysville.
 They had served in the American Revolution, and would serve as well in the American Civil War, among other early United States conflicts.

-Beightler was raised in a Protestant home that stressed church, community, service, duty, and patriotism.
-They lived on the westside of Marysville on 7th street.
+Beightler was raised in a devout Presbyterian family that stressed church, community, service, duty, and patriotism.
+They lived on the west side of Marysville on 7th street.
 As a young man he learned from his father's industriousness and grew vegetables in the back yard to sell door to door.
 He was an excellent student, and avid hunter, having been quoted saying "from the time I was knee high to a grasshopper, (I had a rifle in my hands)."